snovakovic/s.js/README.md

 s.js (v1.2.0)
 ======

-In a nutshell mishmash of helpfull js methods. global variable for s.js is snovakovic and it has to be unused in order for library to work. s.js will alias it self to variable s for easier/compact usage but only if variable s is unused.
+In a nutshell mishmash of helpful js methods.

+Global variable for s.js is snovakovic and it has to be unused in order for library to work. s.js will alias it self to variable s for easier/compact usage but only if variable s is unused.
 In case s var is used or you have other preferences then s you can use snovakovic.noConflict() to assing it to any variable of your choosing. all examples below will use shorter version s instead of full snovakovic version.